pascallaliberte/sharpen.page/review.md

 **But if that's not going to be quick enough**, I'd love to help you speed things up with these options:

+## My Three Options
+{: #options }

 ---

-## My Three Options

 ### Option #1 - A Private Video Review

 **CDN $265** - A private video where I comment on your page or a draft of a page.
-Roughly 30-45 minutes.
+Roughly 30-45 minutes, bit more detailed what my public ones as in the examples above, and private.

 By the end you'll get: